sinclairnick/webroute/README.md

 Express is a great web framework.
 It’s simple, easy to learn, and flexible….
 But it hasn’t been updated in years, and every time I start a new express project I’m left wanting for better DX.

-**On the other hand**, competing frameworks tend to be heavy, complicated, or not full of their own quirks not worth learning the hard way.
+**On the other hand**, competing frameworks tend to be heavy, complicated, or full of their own quirks not worth learning the hard way.

 ### Enter Harissa